What Happened to My Medical License? Dr. Westin Childs

 But this second complaint just added fuel to the fire.

-Because of both of these complaints, I elected to surrender my medical license instead of trying to “fight” the medical board.
+Anyway, as a result of both complaints, I just opted to surrender my license instead of attempting to fight the medical board.

 So that’s the story!